Pennsylvania Council of the Blind

 Article XII: Dissolution

 If there should be a dissolution of the Pennsylvania Council of the Blind, all assets shall be disposed of by transferring same to one or more organizations organized and operated exclusively for charitable, educational or recreational purposes whose objectives are consistent with those of the Pennsylvania Council of the Blind.
-In no event shall any assets revert to members of the Board of Directors, chapters, special interest affiliates or individual members.
+In no event shall any assets revert to members of the Board of Directors, chapters, special interest affiliates or individual member.